How to Sell Feet Pics Online for Easy Money (2021)

 - Create your own Facebook page.
 I wouldn’t suggest starting a group because you’ll have to moderate posts and comments, which can be very tedious and a ton of work.
 By creating a page, only you can post, and you’ll have less work to do.

 - Instagram.
-Research hashtags to find more potential buyers.
+Content creators sell everything under the sun on Instagram to make easy money.
+Build a following with photos of your feet and research hashtags to find more potential buyers.
 There are tons of great ones out there currently: